-Collard greens (Brassica oleracea var. viridis) are vegetables in the same family as cabbage, broccoli and kale_,_ which are all also members of the mustard family.
+Collard greens (Brassica oleracea [Acephala Group]) are vegetables in the same cole-crop family as cabbage, broccoli and kale, which are all also members of the mustard family (Brassicaceae).
 These plants are fairly large for a garden area, and they have dark-green leaves that grow together in an attractive rosette shape.
-Collard greens are very hardy vegetables that do well in both hot and cold weather, and they are a very low-maintenance choice for a home garden area.
+Collard greens are very hardy cold-season vegetables that do better in hot weather than other cole crops, and they are a very low-maintenance choice for a home garden area.

 Video of the Day

 Collard greens can be grown in the spring or fall although many believe that fall crops produce a better-tasting vegetable, as a little bit of frost seems to bring out more in the taste.
 This vegetable resembles certain types of lettuce in appearance, but the plant is dark green in color, and the leaves have a more waxy appearance.